 Collaborative Design is a course focused on inquiry-based learning in a project-based environment.
 Student teams will learn to work together creatively, in a hands-on environment, with emerging technologies to design innovative products or services.

 Class, Power, and Inequality

 In Class, Power, and Inequality, students will explore the causes and consequences of economic inequality in the United States and abroad.

-Freshmen will start their Georgia Tech experience on the right foot with this GT 1000 first-year seminar which covers topics critical to a first-year student’s success such as oral presentation skills and resume preparation.
+Transfer students will start their Georgia Tech experience on the right foot with this GT 2000 seminar which covers topics critical to a transfer student’s success.

 Policy Tools for Environmental Management